What are your rights as a motorcyclist?

 All replacement silencers/exhausts must, for road use, be marked as follows: EU e mark or UNECE E mark e.g. e11 or E11 and an approval number e.g. 007 or BS AU 193/T2 or BS AU 193a:1990/T2 or BS AU 193a 1990/T3 or an international mark that is equivalent to BS or Pre 1985 MC Only.
 If marked NOT FOR ROAD USE, it is not road-legal.

 Speedometers must be marked in miles per hour.
 A conversion sticker on the face of the speedometer for kph clocks is acceptable.

-If you are involved in a road accident while riding and: – Someone is injured – Damage occurs to another vehicle or property – An animal is injured or killed
+If you are involved in a road accident while riding and someone is injured, damage occurs to another vehicle or property or an animal is injured or killed , you must:

-If you do not, you must: – Report the accident to the Police as soon as is possible and, in any case, within 24 hours – Produce your insurance certificate to the Police within 7 days
+If you do not, you must report the accident to the police as soon as is possible and, in any case, within 24 hours, and produce your insurance certificate to the police within seven days.

 Make sure you get the names and address of witnesses, details of vehicles and people involved, and report the accident to the police.